 • Currently, anti-EGFR agents are a common treatment approach for RAS/BRAF WT mCRC in later lines of therapy1,5

-NCCN Guidelines® recommend HER2-targeted therapies as subsequent treatment options in mCRC patients with tumors that have HER2 overexpression.2,3
+NCCN Guidelines® recommend HER2-targeted therapies as treatment options in mCRC patients with tumors that have HER2 overexpression.2,3

-Testing can help inform your treatment decisions.
+Biomarker testing can help inform your treatment decisions.

 EGFR = epidermal growth factor receptor; HER = human epidermal growth factor receptor; mCRC = metastatic colorectal cancer; NCCN = National Comprehensive Cancer Network® (NCCN®); PFS = progression-free survival; WT = wild type.